 It’s no secret that modular construction offers countless benefits.
-Permanent Modular Construction, ‘PMC’s, are 60% to 90% completed in a factory-controlled environment and transported and assembled at the final building site.
-This innovative construction technique may be growing in popularity, but it’s important to be able to determine which facts are true and which may be fabricated or completely incorrect.
-Here are just a few common myths about modular buildings that can help you gain a better understanding of all that modular construction has to offer.
+Permanent Modular Construction, ‘PMC’s, are 60% to 90% completed in a factory-controlled environment.
+They are then transported and assembled at the final building site.
+This innovative construction technique may be growing in popularity.
+However, it’s important to be able to determine which facts are true.
+Here are just a few common myths about modular construction which can help you gain a better understanding of what it has to offer.

 Those who believe this myth simply do not understand the depth of modular construction technology.
 The fact is, there is no ‘one-size-fits-all’ model that all modular buildings must adhere to.
-The purpose of modular construction is to allow for a greater realm of design possibilities, and if all buildings had the same layout, the technology would not be inherently sustainable.
+The purpose of modular construction is to allow for a greater realm of design possibilities.
+If all buildings had the same layout, the technology would not be inherently sustainable.

 While it may seem plausible that the lack of initial foundation may be sufficient enough to reduce the durability of any given modular building, the truth is that modular construction allows for the same durability as other construction methods.
 Since the industry surfaced back in the 1950s, it has only continued to grow, and many of the first modular homes and buildings are still standing and have increased in value.
-As long as you work with a reputable portable building company, you’re sure to be satisfied with the quality and durability of the results.
+As long as you work with a reputable portable building company, you’re sure to be happy with the results.

 Again, this is a huge misconception.
 Modular Today says: